jaketae/jaketae.github.io/_posts/2020-06-28-genetic-algorithm.md

 # Problem and Setup

 Before we dive into the solution, we need to first consider how we might represent this problem in code.
 Let's take a look at the modules we will be using and the mode of representation we will adopt in approaching TSP.

+## Disclaimer

+The original, popular TSP requires that the salesperson return to the original starting point destination as well.
+In other words, if the salesman starts at city A, he has to visit all the rest of the cities until returning back to city A. For the sake of simplicity, however, we don't enforce this returning requirement in our modified version of TSP.

 ## Setup